INSTRUCTORS

 GLENN MURRAY

-Glenn Murray, 4th Dan, Fukushidoin, was born in Columbus, Ga, moving to Atlanta in 1980 to get his Masters of Science in Information and Computer Science from Georgia Tech.
-Having studied Tae Kwon Do, Judo, and some Shotokan Karate, off and on from the age of 13.
+Glenn Murray, 4th Dan, Fukushidoin, was born in Columbus, Gerogia, moving to Atlanta in 1980 to get his Masters in Information and Computer Science from Georgia Tech.
+His prior martial arts experience includes Tae Kwon Do, Judo, and some Shotokan Karate, off and on from the age of thirteen.
 He started his Aikido training under George Kennedy Shihan in 1995 at the Aikido Center of Atlanta.
-He was a software architect, now retired from AT&T, a husband, and father of three.
-Glenn is the Lead Instructor for the Zen Center of Georgia.
+He was a software architect, now retired from AT&T, is a husband, father of three and is currently the Lead Instructor for the Zen Center of Georgia.

-Brian Weinberg, 2nd Dan, is an Atlanta native and began his Aikido training at the Aikido Center of Atlanta in 2004.
-He learned about Aikido from his father and uncle who also trained at the Aikido Center in the late 60’s and 70’s with its founder, Rodney Grantham Sensei.
-Brian loves going to seminars including annual attendance at the internationally popular USAF summer and winter camps.
-He also studied music at the University of Miami and continues to perform live regularly as well as being a practicing real estate professional.
+Brian Weinberg, 3rd Dan, is an Atlanta native and began practicing at the Aikido Center of Atlanta in 2004.
+He learned about Aikido from his father and uncle who trained at the ACA in the late 60's and 70's with its founder, Rodney Grantham Sensei.
+Brian studied music at the University of Miami and continues to perform with several varied musical projects.
+He frequently travels for aikido seminars and has regularly attended both USAF summer and winter camps since he began practicing.